 De Witt Clinton Park

 This poignant monument is the work of sculptor Burt W. Johnson (1890-1927) and architect Harvey Wiley Corbett.
-It was commissioned by the Clinton District Association as a memorial to the young men from the neighborhood who died in World War I, and dedicated on June 8, 1930.
+It was commissioned by the Clinton District Association as a memorial to the young men from the neighborhood who died in World War I, and was dedicated on June 8, 1930.
 The monument features a pensive infantryman known as a “doughboy” holding poppies in his right hand and a rifle slung over his left shoulder.
-The granite pedestal is inscribed with a verse from the famous poem written by John McCrae (1872-1918), In Flanders Fields.
+The granite pedestal is inscribed with a verse from the famous poem by John McCrae (1872-1918), In Flanders Fields.

 The arrival of the American Expeditionary Force in June 1917 tipped the balance in favor of the Allied Forces towards the middle of 1918.
 The four American divisions, 40,000 men in all, who fought in Flanders, arrived in Europe in June and July 1918.
 The 27th and 30th Divisions were engaged in battle on the front, south of Ypres.
 The 37th and 91st Divisions led an attack near the Flemish towns of Waregem and Kruishoutem.
 The Americans suffered heavy losses, particularly in the Spitaalsbossen, not far from the present day Flanders Fields American Cemetery and Memorial in Waregem, which commemorates the 368 dead and 43 missing soldiers on Belgian territory during World War I.

 McCrae was a Canadian physician and lieutenant colonel who was inspired to write the poem in response to the death of his friend and fellow soldier, Alexis Helmer, who gave his life in the Second Battle of Ypres—a series of military engagements in which many thousands of soldiers died in 1915 in western Belgium.
 The lines of the poem have resonated for generations, and its image of poppies has become a symbol of loss and remembrance.
-Burt Johnson selected the motif for the floral tribute carried by his doughboy and the inscription.
+Johnson selected the motif for the floral tribute carried by his doughboy and the inscription.

-The sculptor Burt Johnson was born in Flint, Ohio.
+Burt Johnson was born in Flint, Ohio.
 He studied with noted sculptors James Earle Fraser and Louis Saint-Gaudens, Johnson’s brother-in-law, whose sibling was the renowned artist Augustus Saint-Gaudens.
-Receiving many public commissions from coast to coast, Johnson also created the doughboy statue for the Woodside Doughboy (1923) in Doughboy Park in Queens.
+Receiving many public commissions from coast to coast, Johnson also created the statue for the Woodside Doughboy (1923) in Doughboy Park in Queens.

 The intended date of dedication (as inscribed on the pedestal) was Armistice Day (now Veterans Day) 1929, but the event was postponed to June 8, 1930 and the unveiling took place more than two years after Johnson had died.
 The festivities commenced with a parade from 40th Street and 10th Avenue to the monument site, and the principal address was delivered by James S. Gerard, the former ambassador to Germany.